jojohenry/CI-CD/README.md

  - To enable Jenkins CI/CD pipeline, they will need to leverage various tools, including `Linux` commands, <br> Jenkins, and Docker.
 Additionally, they will need a `Docker hub account`, in order to push the Docker <br> image built by the `Ansible Server` to the Docker Hub.

  - To ensure that they have access to the most up-to-date image, they must log in to the Docker Hub <br> account.
-By doing so, they can easily push the latest image to Docker Hub, while simultaneously maintaining <br>a version based on the build.
+By doing so, they can easily push the latest image to Docker Hub, while simultaneously  <br> maintaining a version based on the build.

  - For instance, if you build v1, this will contain a fresh image.
 Subsequently, if you build a second image <br> (v2), `preforming a version`.It is important that you seperate the `latest image` from previous builds.<br>